uspki/policies/certificate-policy.md

 - Approving the CPS for each CA that issues certificates under this policy
 - Reviewing and approving the compliance audits for each CA issuing certificates under this policy
 - Ensuring continued conformance of each CA that issues certificates under this policy with applicable requirements as a condition for allowing continued participation
-- Ensuring compliance with The Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates as published by CAB Forum
+- Ensuring compliance with the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates as published by CAB Forum
 - Ensuring compliance with any additional trust store operator requirements that the U.S. Federal Public Trust TLS Root CA pursues or has inclusion in
 - Ensuring compliance with any additional browser requirements that are defined by browser software vendors